ctrlplusb/easy-peasy/README.md

 ## Introduction

 Easy Peasy gives you the power of Redux (and its tooling) whilst avoiding the boilerplate.
 It allows you to create a full Redux store by defining a model that describes your state and it's actions.
-Batteries are included - you don't need to configure any additional packages to support derived state, side effects, or integration with your React components.
-In terms of integration with React we are leveraging the insanely awesome [Hooks](https://reactjs.org/docs/hooks-intro.html) feature.
+Batteries are included - you don't need to configure any additional packages to support derived state, side effects, or integration with React.

 <p>&nbsp;</p>